randomtruffles/Dominion_League/_posts/2025-04-06-season-69-newsletter.md

 **Form Access**

 There have been some changes in the way our forms' permission structures work, and we are still in the process of ironing out processes for handling these.
-If you are unable to access a form (Check-in, Results, Returning, Signup), please contact the moderator team immediately, either using [the hotline](https://docs.google.com/forms/d/e/1FAIpQLSf2NR9VkDRAU-lTTKJdyQOiUuFyCjMbh9Xf7HoANX-jakAFRw/viewform) or by typing `@League Mod` into Discord. **_You should never need to request personal access to anything for League_**, so please do not and let us know if something is asking you to do so.
+If you are unable to access a form (Check-in, Results, Returning, Signup), please contact the moderator team immediately, either using [the hotline](https://docs.google.com/forms/d/e/1FAIpQLSf2NR9VkDRAU-lTTKJdyQOiUuFyCjMbh9Xf7HoANX-jakAFRw/viewform) or by typing `@League Mod` into Discord. **_You should never need to request personal access to anything for League_**, so let us know if something is asking you to do so.

 As always, best of luck this upcoming season, and we hope to continue providing a positive experience in the seasons to come.